Aiven-Open/klaw-docs/docs/workflows/schema/index.md

 - Klaw enforces the `TopicNameStrategy` strategy to ensure only one schema is applied per topic, which uses the topic name to identify the schema subject used for schema lookups.
-- Klaw supports Aiven's Karapace and Confluent Schema registry.
+- Klaw supports Aiven's Karapace and Confluent schema registry.

 ## Learn how to